nokia/centralized-monitoring/chart/centralized-monitoring/README.md

 the prometheus and grafana implementations needed to expose the collected metrics.

+### Prerequisites

+Before installing this helm chart, this few steps are important:
+- fetch prometheus-11.12.0 and grafana-5.5.6 helm charts into a **charts** directory at the chart root
+- properly configure your runtime and your metrics, following the next chapter

+### Runtime & metrics configuration

+*WiP*

 ### Values definition
 The purpose of this part is to define the important value definitions for centralized-monitoring, prometheus and grafana in this release.
 The values